-One of the activities I was most excited to do during my Ultimate Florida Road Trip was paddleboarding in New Smyrna Beach, a quiet family beach an hour and a half outside Orlando.
-I drove myself from Cocoa Beach at 10 in the morning to JB’s Fish Camp, where the East Coast Paddle tours left from.
+To experience the beautiful waterways of New Smyrna Beach, I signed up to go paddleboarding.
+The quiet family beach is located an hour and a half outside Orlando and makes for an easy day trip.
+I drove myself from Cocoa Beach at 10 in the morning to JB’s Fish Camp, a waterfront restaurant where the East Coast Paddle tours left from.

-The Indian River is an ideal place for first time stand up paddleboarding, as it doesn’t have a current.
+The Indian River is an ideal place for first-time stand-up paddleboarding, as it doesn’t have a current like in the ocean.
 It’s also a great place to spot manatees in their natural habitat.
 But be careful, as you may find yourself swimming with them, known as a “manatee car wash.”

-Stand up paddleboarding requires some balance, but you rest on your knees before pushing yourself up.
+Stand-up paddleboarding requires some balance, but you rest on your knees before pushing yourself up.
 You’re given a long paddle to push your way through the water.
-The exercise works your legs, arms and abs.
+The exercise works your legs, arms, and abs.
 It’s a great way to see the ecosystem of the Canaveral National Seashore for all ages and fitness levels.